airframesio/airframes-client/README.md

-# airframes-decoder-client
+# Airframes Decoder Client

-The Airframes Decoder Client (afdc) is an application that wraps and supervises other ACARS/VDL decoder clients (such as `acarsdec` and `vdlm2dec`) and sends a sanitized, highly performant stream of the outputs to the Airframes aggregation server.
+The Airframes Decoder Client is an application that wraps and supervises ACARS/VDL/HFDL/AERO decoder clients (such as `acarsdec` and `vdlm2dec`) and then sends a sanitized, highly performant stream of the outputs to the Airframes aggregation server.

 Fundamentally, using the Airframes Decoder Client means that you will no longer need to run the decoder clients